markopolopb/DWIN_T5UIC1_LCD-OrangePi/README.md

 ### Library requirements

    The [wiringOP-Python library](https://github.com/orangepi-xunlong/wiringOP).
-Install according to instructions in your boards' user manual.
+Install according to instructions in your boards' user manual or the instructions in the repository.

   `sudo apt-get install python3-pip python3-serial git`